ratrocket/tcat/README.md

 Later extended to split on pipes ("|"; `-p`), tabs (`-t`), and also anything else via `--is` (see usage).

+## modified original README

-Tcat is a table cat.
+Tcat is a tabular cat.

 Usage: